 Environmental aspects of the coil coating process

-Coil coating is a highly industrialised process.
-As with any process, there are inputs and outputs and there are environmental impacts of these.
+Coil coating is a highly industrialised and controlled process with a number of inputs and outputs.
 Inputs to the process include metal substrates, paint, pre-treatment chemicals, water and of course energy.
-Outputs include solid waste, effluent and vapour emissions in addition to the product itself.
+Outputs include solid waste, effluent and vapour emissions in addition to the prepainted product itself.

-Prepainted metal production has developed over the last 40 years into a very clean process.
-Most installations are of a size which requires permitting under various European regulations and so the coil coating process is carried out under very tightly controlled conditions.
-Unlike many smaller post-coating operations, this provides an assured level of environmental standards to at least those regulated for at a European level.
+Prepainted metal production has developed over the last 50 years into a very clean process.
+Most installations are of a size which require a licence to operate under various European regulations; the coil coating process is carried out under very tightly controlled conditions.
+Unlike many smaller post-coating operations, this provides an assured level of environmental compliance to both national and European regulations.

 The environmental impacts of the coil coating process include: